coderabbitai/ai-pr-reviewer/README.md

 # CodeRabbit Pro

-This is an old version of [CodeRabbit](http://coderabbit.ai) and is now in the mainatance mode.
+This is an old version of [CodeRabbit](http://coderabbit.ai) and is now in the maintenance mode.
 We recommend installing the Pro version from [CodeRabbit](http://coderabbit.ai).
 The Pro version is a total redesign and offers significantly better reviews that learn from your usage and improve over time.
 CodeRabbit Pro is free for open source projects.

 [![Discord](https://img.shields.io/badge/Join%20us%20on-Discord-blue?logo=discord&style=flat-square)](https://discord.gg/GsXnASn26c)